stanford-cs324/winter2022/assignments/p1/README.md

 In addition to directly accessing the API (see project writeup for more details), you can use this codebase to access the LLMs programmatically.
+To do so, you will need to create a file named `api_key.txt` with your API key.
+Each student will receive their own API key; please be mindful of the token quota for the assignment.

 # Using the codebase

-In `src/demo.py` we provide a simple example for how to use the codebase for the IMDB sentiment analysis dataset.
+In `src/demo.py` we provide a simple example for how to use the codebase for the ANLI dataset.
 To run it, type `python src/demo.py`.

-1. We load the IMDB dataset.
+1. We load the ANLI dataset.
 To load the other datasets, specify a `dataset_name` of _anli_ or _crows_pairs_ or _stereoset_.
 2. For each example in a dataset, we retrieve the input.
 3. We give an example for mapping from the input to the query that will be submitted to the API.